 Should employees get paid leave to care for sick pets?

-It’s still a debate about whether employees should get paid leave or not.
+It’s still a debate whether employees should get paid leave.
 However, I think the initiative is necessary.
 With time many people are eager to get a pet or adopt a puppy.

 It’s a beautiful thing to do, and a full-time job shouldn’t come in between that.
-That being said, there might be some dishonest people among the crowd, and companies should make sure that the process is transparent.
+There might be some dishonest people among the crowd, and companies should ensure that the process is transparent.

 If you have a full-time job and want to adopt a pet, then, by all means, go ahead.
 Don’t let these small hurdles stop you from getting the love and affection of a pet.
 You work hard, so why not reward yourself with a canine friend?